Last updated on November 18th, 2020 at 05:40 pm

 Founded in 1974, WOFL is a TV station and associated website based in Orlando, Florida.
 The website does not list editors or editorial direction.

 WOFL does not openly state ownership, however, at the bottom of the web pages, it indicates they are copyrighted to Fox Television Stations, which is owned Fox Corporation, with the parent company being News Corporation headed by Rupert Murdoch.
 Fox Television Stations owns 30 TV stations.
 Revenue is derived through advertising and sponsored content.

 Analysis / Bias

-In review, WOFL covers locals news such as crime, sports, weather and entertainment for the Orlando, Florida and surrounding areas.
+In review, WOFL covers locals news such as crime, sports, weather, and entertainment for Orlando, Florida, and surrounding areas.
 Local news typically relies on minimally loaded language in headlines such as this: President Trump expected to attend Daytona 500 this weekend, report says.
 Crime reporting utilizes slightly more emotion in headlines such as this Police warn Clermont residents of electricity tax scam.
 National news is derived from the Associated Press.